 2026 Jack Hazard Fellows

-Jack Hazard Fellows are writers of fiction, creative nonfiction, or memoir.
+Jack Hazard Fellows are writers of fiction, creative nonfiction, memoir, or poetry.
 The $5,000 fellowship is awarded in support of an ongoing project in one of these genres.
 They are full-time, current instructors in an accredited high school (grades 9-12)—and contracted to return to their schools in Fall 2026.
 The goal is to reward and incentivize talented writers who teach in secondary schools.
 These writers who teach inspire their students, high schools, and communities, and provide a professional model of writers working to find meaning and to create art in chaotic times.

 Since 2022, we have awarded 45 Jack Hazard Fellowships to applicants from 17 states.
 In 2026, hundreds of talented, worthy writers who teach high school applied from thirty-seven states and the District of Columbia, and we sincerely thank all who applied.
 Of the numerous sterling candidates in a highly competitive field who submitted marvelous work we chose seven 2026 Jack Hazard Fellows from states around the nation.